bitprophet/releases/docs/concepts.rst

 * To be clear, **you may put any combination of major+minor version number in these annotations**, just as with the simpler ``(1.5+)`` style format.

+    * This is mostly applicable to bugs or backported issues.
+Features, support items and major bugs only need to inform Releases about major release lines.

 Armed with this more powerful syntax, we can limit some issues just to the 1.x line::